EasyBrizy/Brizy-Local-Editor/docusaurus/docs/development/creating-your-first-addon.md

 sidebar_position: 2
 ---

-# Creating Your First Addon
+# Creating Your First Widget

-Let's create a simple Brizy third-party addon that introduces two new widgets to Brizy.
+Let's create a simple Brizy third-party widget that introduces two new widgets to Brizy.
 The first will be a basic **Button** widget, and the second will be a more complex widget with options contained within the toolbar.